By Todd Miller - January 29, 2020

-In 1993, a year after Hurricane Andrew revealed an elderly population grossly underprepared for a disaster, Florida became the first state to enact legislation requiring local emergency management agencies to maintain a vulnerable needs database or registry.
+In 1993, a year after Hurricane Andrew revealed an elderly population grossly underprepared for a disaster, Florida became the first state to enact legislation requiring local emergency management agencies to maintain a vulnerable needs registry.
 The registry was populated by data available through the state's Department of Health and Rehabilitative Services, and reminders for registered citizens to update their information are sent once a year by utility companies.

 In subsequent years, several state and local governments have followed Florida's lead.
-Delaware, Utah, New Jersey and North Dakota are among ten states that now maintain state-wide vulnerable needs registries; while multiple counties and cities throughout the United States operate smaller-scale registries.
+Delaware, Utah, New Jersey and North Dakota are among many states that now maintain state-wide vulnerable needs registries; while multiple counties and cities throughout the United States operate smaller-scale registries.
 Some jurisdictions also have vulnerability-specific registries.
 For example, the Division of Deafness in Maine maintains a registry for citizens who are hard of hearing.

-To best understand the challenges of building, maintaining and coordinating access to a vulnerable needs registry, it is necessary to first define what a register for vulnerable citizens is - not necessarily to answer the question “What is a Vulnerable Needs Registry?”, but rather to explain what it consists of, the options for populating and maintaining it, and its objectives.
+To best understand the challenges of building, maintaining and coordinating access to a vulnerable needs registry, it is necessary to first define what a register for vulnerable citizens is - not necessarily to answer the question “what is a vulnerable needs registry?”, but rather to explain what it consists of, the options for populating and maintaining it, and its objectives.
 There are also eligibility questions to answer, such as what is the eligibility for inclusion in the registry?

 Most definitions of a vulnerable needs registry describe it as a database of citizens who would need specific support before, during or after an emergency.
-The database identifies the number, location, and needs of registered citizens in order to allocate resources during emergency response planning and to deliver assistance when and where it is required.
+The database identifies the number, location and needs of registered citizens in order to allocate resources during emergency response planning and to deliver assistance when and where it is required.
 The database does not necessarily have to be computerized.
 Some localized, vulnerability-specific registries are maintained on paper.

 The objectives of a vulnerable needs registry are to make sure the right resources are in the right place at the right time.
 For example, appropriate modes of transport and shelter may need to be in place prior to an emergency to facilitate an evacuation; backup power sources may be needed during an emergency by individuals who have electrically-powered medical equipment; and unique communication channels may need to be established with vulnerable citizens following an emergency.

 What constitutes a vulnerable citizen can also be challenging to state and local governments.
-During an emergency, there are only limited resources available.
+During an emergency there are only limited resources available.
 To open a registry for individuals who have relatively minor vulnerabilities could compromise the ability of emergency response teams to deliver assistance to those in the greatest need.
-Therefore each government authority has to balance eligibility criteria against the resources it has available to assist citizens registered in its database.
+Therefore each government authority has to balance eligibility criteria against the resources it has available to assist citizens registered on its database.

-In the case of many state and local governments, the perception is that building, maintaining and coordinating access to a registry is too expensive for the potential benefits.
+However, in the case of many state and local governments, the perception is that building, maintaining and coordinating access to a registry is too expensive for the potential benefits.
 There are also the costs of equipment and training to consider and compliance with security and privacy regulations.
 But what if the cost issues could be overcome?
 What if there was a way in which a database of vulnerable citizens could be built and maintained, and access coordinated within a reasonable budget?

 The perception that vulnerable needs registries are too expensive for the potential benefits has evolved from the experiences of state and local governments that implemented databases in the 1990s.
 These registries were built on Records Management Systems and SQL Databases that - at the time - were high maintenance technologies.
 Today the story would be different due to technological advances.
 So, is it time to change the perception of how much vulnerable needs registries cost?